gdcc/www.gdcc.io/source/services.md

 *** Note: These prices include bank fees.

-For those who are intereseted please email Jonathan Crabtree at Jonathan_Crabtree@unc.edu to begin the process.
+For those who are interested please email Jonathan Crabtree at Jonathan_Crabtree@unc.edu to begin the process.

 ## GDCC GitHub Repository
 The GDCC team is leveraging a GDCC GitHub Repository for managing community contributions to the Dataverse Project.